-NIAID, NCI, NCATS, and NIBIB also are partnering on a new study to investigate whether adults in the U.S. without a confirmed history of infection with SARS-CoV-2 have antibodies to the virus, indicating prior infection.
-In addition, NIH is supporting COVID-19 natural history studies to understand the clinical course of infection, including incidents of thrombosis, strokes and heart attacks, and other sequelae of infection.
-Some of these studies will examine the quality and durability of the immune response to SARS-CoV-2; this information may be leveraged to develop SARS-CoV-2 therapeutics or vaccines.
-Natural history studies also will inform our understanding of COVID-19 pathogenesis, including factors that may predict disease progression and will help to identify individuals or groups at high risk.
+NIAID, NCI, NCATS, and NIBIB also are partnering on a new study to investigate whether adults in the United States without a confirmed history of infection with SARS-CoV-2 have antibodies to the virus, indicating prior infection.
+In addition, NIH is supporting COVID-19 natural history studies to understand the incidence of infection in specific populations, including children and their household contacts, and aspects of the clinical course of infection, including incidents of thrombosis, strokes, heart attacks, and other sequelae of infection.
+Some of these studies will examine the quality and durability of the immune response to SARS-CoV-2 and evaluate whether unique immune responses may be associated with clinical disease trajectories; this information may be leveraged to develop SARS-CoV-2 therapeutics or vaccines.
+Natural history studies also will inform our understanding of COVID-19 pathogenesis, including factors that may predict disease progression and help to identify individuals or groups at high risk.